-4.1 Leave of Absence covers both medical and non-medical circumstances.
+- 4.1 Leave of Absence covers both medical and non-medical circumstances. - 4.2 Medical medical professional for additional information where appropriate.

-4.2 Medical

-All Leave of Absence applications which are categorised as being for 'Medical' reasons require medical evidence to be submitted at the time of application.
-The University reserves the right to request permission to contact the relevant medical professional for additional information where appropriate a) Maternity Leave/ Paternity Leave/Shared Parental Leave/ Adoption Leave For Maternity Leave, statutory guidelines must be followed.
-Students are advised to discuss with an appropriate member of staff the most appropriate options for supporting them through their pregnancy at the earliest opportunity.
+All Leave of Absence applications which are categorised as 'Medical' require medical evidence to be submitted ideally at the time of application.
+The University reserves the right to request permission to contact the relevant